 5. South Triangle

-Besides being the home of the two biggest broadcast networks of the country, South Triangle is also a bustling centre for parties, small-time variety shows, the liveliest karaoke hubs and a nightly crowd of social yuppies.
+Besides being the home of the two biggest broadcast networks in the country, South Triangle is also a bustling centre for parties, small-time variety shows, the liveliest karaoke hubs and a nightly crowd of social yuppies.
 You’ll find most of these along Tomas Morato and Timog Avenue.
 If you’re lucky, you might even get a chance to take snaps with a few celebrities in one of the restaurants here on weekends!

 6. Eastwood City